Techcps/GSP-Short-Trick/Connected Sheets: Qwik Start/techcps870.md

 ---

 ### 🚨NOTE: copyright by Google Cloud
 - **This script doesn't belong to this page, it has been edited and shared for the purpose of Educational.
-DM for credit or removal request (no copyright intended) © All rights and credits reserved to the respective owner(A)**
+DM for credit or removal request (no copyright intended) © All rights and credits for the original content belong to Google Cloud.**
 - **Credit to the respective owner [Google Cloud Skill Boost website](https://www.cloudskillsboost.google/)** 🙏

 ---